‘THE HAVOC OF EMPIRES’

 It was interesting to hear this ‘Doctor Who’ adventure with Mike joining the Doctor and Jo as a travelling companion.
 It’s rare that happens and it was nice to hear Mike be a companion in this one.

 There has been a book featuring the Third Doctor, Jo and Mike travelling together as a TARDIS trio.
 That book was called ‘Speed of Flight’.
-I do believe the trio also visited Karfel according to ‘Timelash’.
+I believe the trio also visited Karfel, according to ‘Timelash’.

 Mike does well work as a TARDIS travelling companion in this adventure, having worked with the Doctor and Jo during their U.N.I.T. escapades.
 Richard Franklin excels playing Mike’s character here.

 There was a tense moment when Mike went missing during ‘Part Three’ of the story, but thankfully he’s alright in ‘Part Four’.
 Mike also does well being Jo’s aide once she is playing security consultant.

 Tim Treloar continues to be good as the Third Doctor in this adventure as well as the story’s narrator.
 It was tense as the Doctor got accused of murder, having traces of a material on his hands.

 Despite being tied to a chair in ‘Part Three’ of the story, the Doctor continues to be resourceful and helpful during a time of crisis.
 This is especially when Jo frees him and they have to tackle a menace.

 Katy Manning as Jo Grant gets the spotlight in this adventure, especially when she has to take on the role of security consultant Alex Filton.
 She also forms this relationship with the Harmony Station’s AI.

 Jo gets to show how resourceful she can be when tackling a crisis and as ever shows her fierce loyalty to the Doctor.
 She even threatens a guard with a gun before freeing the Doctor as a prisoner.